 MsMp,sMs,pMp

-where, Ms, 2 x 2, is the transition within the seedbank population (tillage-induced seed movement and summer and overwinter seed survival), Mp, 6 x 6, is the transition within the plant population (seedling survival to maturity), Ms,p, 6 x 2, is the transition from the seedbank to the plant population (emergence), and Mp,s, 2 x 6, is the transition from the plant to the seedbank population (distribution of newly produced seeds to the soil seedbank)
+where, Ms, 2 x 2, is the transition within the seedbank population (tillage-induced seed movement and summer and overwinter seed survival), Mp, 6 x 6, is the transition within the plant population (seedling survival to maturity), Ms,p, 6 x 2, is the transition from the seedbank to the plant population (emergence), and Mp,s, 2 x 6, is the transition from the plant to the seedbank population (distribution of newly produced seeds to the soil seedbank).

 The compilation of each Bh matrix, from the published literature, empirical measurement, or both sources of parameters is detailed in the Parameterization section.
 In total, eighteen sets of six sub-annual periodic matrices were used.
 Each set of sub-annual matrices was constructed for every crop identity crossed with corn weed management combination.
 Population transition matrices were calculated using Wood’s quadratic programming method (Section 6.2, Caswell, 2001).